-The CHOP Research Institute has announced the winners of the 2013 CHOP Distinguished Research Trainee Awards, which provide institution-wide recognition for exceptional CHOP Research trainees, and create an avenue for mentors to show appreciation for their researchers-in-training.
+The CHOP Distinguished Research Trainee Awards provide institution-wide recognition for exceptional CHOP Research trainees, and create an avenue for mentors to show appreciation for their researchers-in-training.
+Each awardee is featured on the CHOP Research Office of Postdoctoral Affairs (OPA) web site, recognized with an award certificate, and awarded a cash prize.